Phillies - Marlins Prediction, Odds, Pick, How To Watch

-Two teams battling for playoff spots out of the NL East square off, as the Philadelphia Phillies visit the Miami Marlins.
+After the Philadelphia Phillies took game one of the series, the Miami Marlins look to rebound in game two.
 It is now time to continue our MLB odds series with a Phillies-Marlins prediction, pick, and how to watch.

-The Phillies enter the game losers of two straight as they lost two of three to the Pirates over the weekend.
-It was a tight series with the Pirates, with all three games being decided by two or fewer runs.
-In the last game of the series on Sunday, the Phillies had two different two-run leads that the Pirates came back from until they walked it off in the bottom of the tenth inning.
-The Phillies have now won just four of their last ten games and sit at 56-49 on the season.
-That places them 12 games behind the Braves in the division, but just a half-game behind the Brewers and Marlins for the last playoff spot.
-With the trade deadline coming in under 36 hours, the Phillies are expected to make some moves to get back into the playoffs again.
+Miami started the evening with a bang.
+After Edward Cabrera shut down the Phillies in the top of the first, Luis Arraez had a lead-off single, followed by a Jorge Soler home run to give the Marlins a 2-0 lead.
+Taijuan Walker would settle down after that though, not surrendering another run over the next 6.2 innings of work.
+Meanwhile, Cabrera struggled with control in his outing.
+He made it into the fourth but walked six batters, and did not record an out in the fourth inning.
+After giving up a single to Trea Turner and walking Brandon Marsh, he was pulled from the game.
+Two batters later, John Rojas doubled to tie the game.

-Meanwhile, the Marlins come in after taking two of three from the Tigers over the weekend.
-While celebrating the return of the 2003 World Series star Miguel Cabrera, the Marlins were able to win twice with the help of their two newly acquired relievers.
-Still, they have won just four of their last ten games as well, placing them at 57-49 on the season.
-That is 11.5 games back from the Braves, but a half-game up on the Phillies for the final wild-card spot.
-The Marlins should be better down the stretch though, as parts of their opening-day line-up return from injuries.
+The Phillies would add a run in the seventh on a Bryson Stott sacrifice fly, and another run in the eighth on an Alec Bohm single to take the 4-2 win.
+While the Phillies jumped into a wild card spot with the win, they are still potentially looking to add a bat today at the trade deadline.
+Meanwhile, the Marlins now sit in a three-way tie with the Diamondbacks and Brewers for the last wild-card spot.
+They too are looking to add to their offense today at the deadline.

 Here are the Phillies-Marlins MLB odds, courtesy of FanDuel.